tkg61/Mail_to_aftership/README.md

     - -c to run cleanup, the script will remove any "delivered" packages as these won't be automatically removed from aftership (that i know of)

 Notes:
-  - Gmail Oauth will require a browser to log in or use the link provided in the console. this will generate a .pickle file that if used once a day will not require a re-log in
+  - Gmail Oauth will require a browser to log in or use the link provided in the console on the first run.
+This will generate a .pickle file that, if used once a day, will not require a re-log in
   - Be cautious of when you run search and cleanup.
 Don't want have a broad search that gets cleaned up often consuming your free 50 tracking's per month
   - Tracking numbers that are currently in Aftership will not be re-uploaded.
 This means you can run the script more often with a broader search keeping in mind the above note about cleaning